gsoules/MkDocs/digital-archive/docs/superuser/install-digital-archive.md

     -   Click the checkbox confirming that you copied the password to a safe place
     -   Click the `Use Password` button
     -   The two password fields get filled in with the generated password automatically
--	Click `Create User`
+-	Click the `Create User` button
--	In wizard Step 3, Check the `ALL PRIVILEGES` checkbox at the top
+-	In wizard Step 3:
+    -   Check the `ALL PRIVILEGES` checkbox at the top
     -	Click the `Next Step` button

 ### Add a MySQL Workbench connection